HalosGhost/styleguides/C.rst

 -----------------------
 When defining a function, all the same guidelines for function declaration apply.
 However, rather than ending the line with a ';', the argument list's close parenthesis ends the line.
-On the following line, the function's opening brace is placed at the same indent level as the function name, and then (without a line-break) follows the first line of the function indented.
+The function's opening brace is placed at the same indent level as the function name, and then, two new lines below, begins the function body (this means that there will be an empty space between the function name and the body).
 A standard indentation shall be four digits (this means that a function's first line will be spaced three times from the opening brace).
 The function's closing brace will be left to a newline at the same indentation level as the opening brace and function name.
 Below is an example of a good function definition showing good indentation and bracing style::
+   char *
-   char * _generic_function (int first_argument, char * second_argument) {
+   _generic_function (int first_argument, char * second_argument) {

        first_argument = 1;
        second_argument = "some data";
        return second_argument;